nnirror/facet/README.md

 ### UI controls in the browser

-Below the text editor, several UI elements control the Facet server running in the background.
+Below the text editor, there are several UI elements which control the Facet server running in the background.
 Moving from left to right:

 - Server connection status indicator (green = online; red = offline)
 - CPU% indicator
-- Slider for setting global transport BPM
+- Slider for setting the BPM of the global transport
-- Slider for setting steps per whole note (sequence resolution)
+- Slider for setting the number of steps in a whole note
-- MIDI output selector / refresh
+- MIDI output selector / refresh button
-- ▶ = start transport
+- ▶ = start global transport
-- ■ = stop transport
+- ■ = stop global transport
 - ↵ = rerun the block of code wherever the cursor is
 - ⊖ = clear all event hooks.
 More information on event hooks is in the `.on()` function documentation below.